-More than a year ago, Neil and I sat with a few couples who recently, and not so recently, had a baby.
+More than a year ago, Neil and I sat with a few couples who had babies recently and not so recently.
 As we talked with them, many of the burning questions on my mind were (honestly) shopping-related.
-As I previously mentioned, we had a small space so we really needed to be choosy about the things we’d buy for Cyd.
+As I previously mentioned, we had a small space, so we needed to be choosy about the things we’d buy for Cyd.

 What I wished I had asked our friends

 It still feels like yesterday.
 It’s hard to believe that Cyd is 11 months old now.
 While my friends’ advice really did help – I still wish I had the sense to talk about the tough subject called parenting.

 Maybe you’re pregnant for the first time.
 Or maybe you’re planning to get pregnant sometime soon and want to be ready.
 Whichever is the case, I’d like to share with you six truths I learned about being a new parent and how it can dramatically change the dynamics of your partnership (for better or worse).

 1. Parenting is a marathon.

 When my breastmilk supply was low, I cried a lot.
 I cried every time Cyd refused to feed.
 When my milk supply improved, I cried again when Cyd would feed almost non-stop.
 I was close to giving up.
 Neil knew what I needed to hear: ‘this is a marathon, we have to stay strong.‘